UMDMSISCapstone/Myma.ai-Rep1/README.md

 Refer to the official Azure Cosmos DB documentation (https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/quickstart-portal) for step-by-step guidance. <br>
 Configure the database to store hotel data efficiently, ensuring proper indexing for queries related to chatbot operations.<br>
 ## B. Configuring the Chatbot Application
-Access the application at BookMeBob.<br>
+Access the application at app.bookmebob.com <br>
-Use the provided username and password to log in.<br>
+  - Use the provided username and password to log in.<br>
-URL for the application: https://app.bookmebob.com<br>
+  - URL for the application: https://app.bookmebob.com<br>
-A username and password provided by Myma.AI’s Developpment Team.<br>
+  - A username and password provided by Myma.AI’s Developpment Team.<br>
 * Populate the knowledge base with hotel-specific data such as:<br>
   - Room types and availability
   - Restaurant and spa services